MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/how-to-create-service-items.md

      Alternatively, if you have set up number series for service items in the **Service Mgt.
 Setup** window, you can press Enter to select the next available service item number.

 4. In the **Warranty Starting Date \(Parts\)** field, you can enter the starting date of the spare parts warranty for this service item.
-The warranty\-related fields are filled in with the default warranty information specified in the **Service Mgt.
+The warranty-related fields are filled in with the default warranty information specified in the **Service Mgt.
 Setup** window.
 You can change the default warranty information.

 5. Fill in the rest of the fields on the **General** FastTab.